 Skip to contents

-r2typ lets you generate Typst markup using R functions.
+r2typ allows you to generate Typst markup using R and makes you much more efficient in creating PDF reports.
+Think of it as htmltools, but for Typst!
 It supports all of the following:

 • conversions from R to Typst (NULL -> none, TRUE -> true, etc.)